CISecurity/CCPA-Docs/docs/User Guide for Assessor Service.md

 ------------
 CIS-CAT Pro Assessor v4 Service is a Web service version of CIS-CAT Pro Assessor v4.
 It provides REST APIs in the form of URLs that call specific Assessor v4 functionality.
 Responses to the calling client are in JSON format.
 CIS-CAT Pro Assessor v4 Service is designed to interact with the CIS-CAT Pro Dashboard v1.1.11+ to allow configuration assessments to be run from CIS-CAT Pro Dashboard against a specified target system.

-## System Requirements ##
+## System Recommendations ##
 The host system is the machine where CIS-CAT Pro Assessor v4 Service resides.
 Most operating system can support CIS-CAT Pro Assessor v4 Service provided the system can run Java.
 See below for an example implementation used in our testing labs.

-CIS-CAT Pro Assessor v4 Service is a Java application and requires an available Java Runtime Environment (JRE) to execute on the host machine.
+CIS-CAT Pro Assessor v4 Service is a Java application and requires an available Java Runtime Environment (JRE) to execute on the host system.
 To allow the greatest flexibility for configuring server performance, CIS highly recommends installing CIS-CAT Pro Assessor v4 Service on a host separate from hosts supporting CIS-CAT Pro Dashboard.
 Although a single scan is not expected to need a powerful server, future functionality such as the ability to schedule scanning of multiple target systems could.
-The following components are required to run CIS-CAT Pro Assessor v4 Service.
+The following components are recommended to run CIS-CAT Pro Assessor v4 Service.

+Required:

-- Java 8+ installed on host or accessed via a network share
+- Java 8 installed on host or accessed via a network share
   - OpenJDK implementations of 8 or higher are supported.
 See https://openjdk.java.net/ for information about these free and open-source implementations of Java.

+Recommended:

 - 2 GHz dual processor*
 - 4 GB of RAM*
 - HTTPS communication protocol between Assessor Service host and Dashboard (highly recommended)
 - CIS-CAT Pro Dashboard v1.1.11+

-\* - These minimum requirements are based on the assumption the Assessor Service will only be utilized for ad-hoc assessments initiated from the Dashboard.
-If you anticipate higher usage of Assessor Service, these requirements may need to be adjusted higher.
+\*  These minimum host system recommendations are based on the assumption the Assessor Service will only be utilized for ad-hoc assessments initiated from the Dashboard.
+If higher usage is anticipated, system specifications may need to be adjusted.

-Our test environment utilizes an AWS t2.large instance, which has:
+As an example, our test environment utilizes an AWS t2.large instance, which has:

 - 8GB RAM
 - 2 vCPUs